 Spain has legal requirement for its residents to make an overseas assets declaration, notifying the tax authorities of worldwide assets that they own or control.

-Failure to make an overseas assets declaration, or submission of an inaccurate one, can result in costly penalties.
+Until recently, failure to make an overseas assets declaration, or submission of an inaccurate one, would result in costly penalties.
 Unreported overseas assets that are later discovered by the authorities, may be treated as undeclared income on which tax should have been paid.
 The fines and penalties for such can amount to more than 150% of the undeclared asset value.

 Overseas Assets Declaration – Law & Tax